SunkissedQueen/hello_there/README.md

 `Merge pull request`
 `Confirm merge`
 `Delete branch`
-follow steps to delete branch in terminal
+Follow steps to delete branch in terminal
 Follow steps to create a new branch

 * Create a new branch before performing changes to main